andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 floor tiles are slanted at an angle oblique to our walking path.

-After the run through I ask my fellow performers if they had similar tribulations and they confirm as much.
+After the run through I ask my fellow performers if they had similar struggles and they confirm as much.

 "Every time you rehearse at a new place that will happen.
 You'll be alright, that's why we did this."